Do You Have to Wait 60 Days to Get a Divorce in Texas?

 Why Does the Divorce Waiting Period Exist?

-The primary purpose of the 60-day waiting period is to give spouses a reasonable amount of time to consider if getting a divorce is the right thing to do or if there is still a chance to reconcile.
+The primary purpose of the 60-day waiting period is to give spouses time to consider if getting a divorce is the right thing to do.
+It also provides the chance to reconcile.

-In other words, the waiting period keeps spouses from making rash decisions and allows them to think clearly.
+In other words, the waiting period keeps spouses from making rash decisions.
+Moreover, it allows them to think clearly.
 It is not uncommon for divorced spouses to reconcile and decide not to pursue the divorce case before the 60th day of the waiting period.

 How Does the Divorce Waiting Period Work in Texas?

 If you want to get a divorce in Texas, you need to understand how the state’s waiting period works.
-Once the Petitioner files a petition for divorce, the spouses will wait 60 days, excluding the date of filing, before they can finalize their divorce.
+Once the Petitioner files a petition for divorce, the spouses will wait 60 days, excluding the date of filing.
+Only then can they finalize their divorce.

 For example, if the petition is filed on March 2, 2023, the 60th day of the waiting period will be May 1, 2023.
 Thus, the parties can finish their divorce case on or after May 2, 2023, the 61st day of the waiting period.

-However, just because the 61st day of the waiting period falls on May 2, 2023, does not necessarily mean that the spouses are officially divorced on that day.
-If the spouses do not have a settlement agreement to submit for the court’s approval by the 61st day, they can continue negotiating an out-of-court settlement or take their case to court.
+However, just because the 61st day falls on May 2, 2023, it does not necessarily mean the spouses are officially divorced.
+If the spouses do not have a settlement agreement ready by that day, they can continue negotiating.
+Alternatively, they can take their case to court.

 The spouses can negotiate a settlement and try mediation during the waiting period.
-In addition, after filing the petition for divorce, the Respondent will be served with the divorce papers in the first 60 days.
+Additionally, after filing the petition for divorce, the Respondent will be served with the divorce papers within the first 60 days.

 In fact, the parties can take their divorce case to trial during the waiting period.
 What they cannot do before the 61st day of the waiting period is obtain a final decree of divorce.

 If any spouse requests a hearing for an emergency or temporary order, the hearing will most likely occur during the waiting period.
-If the spouses have a settlement agreement ready by the 61st day after filing the petition for divorce, they may be able to get a final decree of divorce immediately after the waiting period is over.
+If the spouses have a settlement agreement ready by the 61st day after filing the petition for divorce, they may be able to get a final decree.
+This final decree is possible immediately after the waiting period is over.

 What Are the Exceptions to the Divorce Waiting Period in Texas?